Host the Best Virtual Trivia Game for Seniors with These Questions

-And what is one of the most popular activities, online and in person?
-Trivia!
-Trivia is a great opportunity to flex your mental muscles, get a little competitive, and enjoy the company around you.
-And virtual trivia allows for healthy, safe socialization where the players can have fun and make friends from the safety of their homes.
+What is one of the most fun and easy virtual activity to do?
+Online (or hybrid) trivia!
+Virtual trivia is a great opportunity to flex your mental muscles, get a little competitive, and enjoy the company around you.
+(Check out your own trivia knowledge with the the list of virtual trivia question ideas for seniors and older adults below.)

-Even if that’s not your goal, there are certain tips and tricks to follow to make virtual trivia the best socially distant online activity you can.
-Catering to seniors is not necessarily a straightforward task, so here’s how you can bring the fun of virtual programming to them!
+Luckily, there are certain tips and tricks to follow to make online trivia the best socially distant online activity you can for your seniors.
+Here’s how you can bring the fun of virtual programming through trivia to them.

 First things first, get your live stream set up.
 No matter what platform you’re using, there are a few things to be careful of with virtual trivia for older adults.

 Audio: Audio quality is a high priority no matter who you’re streaming to, but especially when it’s senior citizens.
 Your viewers may be hard of hearing, so make sure they can hear you and others clearly and consistently.